therealelyayo/MakeMyMacro/README.md

 ## How to run
 For now just run **python makemymacro.py -h** to see the necessary arguments.
 Will add more documentation later.

+## Disclaimer
+I am not responsible with how and where you use this.